Our Story

 Frequently Asked Questions

 • No. Families who are in need of decent, affordable housing apply for homeownership.
-The ability to repay an affordable mortgage or small loan, as well as the level of housing need and willingness to partner with Habitat, are among the selection criteria for becoming a Habitat homeowner.
+The ability to repay an affordable mortgage, demonstrate a housing need, and willingness to partner with Habitat, are among the selection criteria for becoming a Habitat homeowner.

-Homeownership Partners receive financial education and complete a minimum of 500 volunteer hours by building their own and other Habitat homes, providing retail assistance at the Habitat ReStore, or performing important tasks at the Habitat office.
+Homeownership Partners receive financial education and complete a minimum of 500 volunteer hours by building their own and other Habitat homes as well as providing retail assistance at the Habitat ReStore.

 • We build homes in Jackson and Washington counties.